Ljubljana Street Art Festival 2020

 ALTERNATIVE LJUBLJANA WALKING TOURS

-Looking for alternative tours and top things to do in Ljubljana?
+Are you looking for alternative tours and top things to do in Ljubljana?
 You have come to the right place!
-Alternative Ljubljana brings you the top-notch Ljubljana points of interest in the mix of academic expertise and local street credibility.
-Our walking alternative tours mix the best Ljubljana sights and unique aspects of town with cultural landmarks.
+Alternative Ljubljana brings you the top-notch Ljubljana points of interest in a mixture of academic expertise and local street credibility.
+Our walking alternative tours mix the best Ljubljana sights and unique aspects of the city with cultural attractions.
 This is Ljubljana from a community-conscious perspective.Book alternative tours book workshops

-Our private and free alternative tours of Ljubljana, organized by the Institute for Urban Questions, reveal quirky local histories and contemporary grass-root initiatives.
+Our private and free alternative tours of Ljubljana, organized by the Institute for Urban Questions, reveal quirky local stories and contemporary grass-root initiatives.
 Are you wondering what to see in Ljubljana?
-There’s plenty yet we are on the hunt for unique and little-known aspects of Ljubljana while appreciating its architectural landmarks.
-We deliver free tours in Ljubljana and private walking tours in Ljubljana on a regular base.
+We are on the hunt for unique and little known aspects of Ljubljana, while at the same time appreciating its architectural sights.
+We regularly offer guided free tours in Ljubljana and private walking tours in Ljubljana.

 MEET THE TEAM